 Head Coach, Catcher

 Peg Bailey (2013-)On a cold April Rainy night at Fenway, Peg got up from her grand stand seat and was walking around the concourse when she stumbled across a table with a few blind guys.
 Curiosity brought her to the table and after talking to a few people she was interested in learning more about beep baseball.
 That interest turned into a volunteer coaching position.
 Peg has a deep background in softball.
 She walked on to her college softball team as a 37 year old freshman pitcher at Salem State.
 At this time, she was still pitching in a modified fast pitch league.
 Beyond that, she has coaching experience in softball and is a Licensed Practical Nurse (LPN).
 As a Renegade, Peg has made this one of her passions.
 She is an avid fundraiser and makes almost every practice.
 Her passion to help others shines with the Renegades as she helps with their skills and their health.
 We are excited that night at Fenway was cold, or we may never had met her.

 #44 Ron Cochran (2006-)Cochran returned to beepball in 2006 as he along with Weissman and Grillo helped get beepball started in Massachusetts back in 2000 with the Lowell LAB Retrievers.
 In his first year as a pitcher he set many of the Renegade records including best batting average against (.368).
-Cochran continued to improve into his fourth year as he is currently the all-time leader in batting average against (.349), Putting balls into play (78%) and at-bats (2507).
-Ron has helped 6 players win 8 offensive MVP awards in the 2007-2013 seasons.
-Ron brings with him experience in pitching, a hard core competitive fire and years of coaching experience which has translated into helping him become one of the better pitchers in the NBBA
+Cochran is one of the best pitchers in the sport.
+He is our all-time leader in batting average against (.399), Putting balls into play (78.5%) and at-bats (5029).
+In 2022, He surpassed 2000 runs allowed in his career!
+Ron has helped 5 players win 8 World Series offensive awards including league MVP's in 2017 and 2022.
+Ron brings with him experience in pitching, a hard core competitive fire and years of coaching experience.